 Rob and Jeff used the marina courtesy car to drive them to a marina where a launch would meet them and take them out to the island cottage.
 Lucy and I spent the afternoon on our boats getting stuff done, and we all gathered for a pot luck dinner and a rousing game of Monopoly aboard Encantada that evening.
 Nancy was thrilled because for the first time EVER, she won.
 Not only did she win, she killed it!
 BAM!

-Fun Monopoly evening…and look at that stack of cash and real estate!
+Fun Monopoly evening…and look at that stack of cash and real estate Nancy had!

 Wright’s is a small, quiet spot that makes you feel like you’re relaxing in your back yard, with BBQ’s, picnic tables, Adirondack chairs and swings set among the gardens.
 Every dock has its own garden, and they are thoughtful enough to have two garden beds for transient boaters.
 We picked some fresh peas and tomatoes to enjoy!